gnikyt/laravel-shopify/README.md

 + `path` refers to the API path, example: `/admin/products/1920902.json`
 + `params` refers to an array of params you wish to pass to the path, examples: `['handle' => 'cool-coat']`

+The return value for the request will be an object containing:

++ `response` the full Guzzle response object
++ `body` the JSON decoded response body

 ### Checking API limits

 After each request is made, the API call limits are updated.
 To access them, simply use: